cedchauv/Grade-Prediction-API/index.md

 ## Dataset:
 The [dataset](https://www.kaggle.com/uciml/student-alcohol-consumption) being used to train the neural network to predict grades is a portugese survey-based grade dataset where grades and multiple variables are reported for 386 math students and 649 portugese-language students.

 The dataset contains 33 different variable columns, detailed below.
-Not all of these are useful for our web-service project though, since they cant be applied to higher education or outside of the dataset.
-The useful columns are in bold and the ones to be removed are in italics.<br/>
+Not all of these are useful for our software engineering project though, since they cant be applied to higher education or outside of the dataset.
+The useful columns are in bold and the ones to be removed for the side project are in italics.<br/>
 *school - student's school (binary: 'GP' - Gabriel Pereira or 'MS' - Mousinho da Silveira)<br/>* **sex - student's sex (binary: 'F' - female or 'M' - male)<br/>
 age - student's age (numeric: from 15 to 22)<br/>